alejandro-llanganate/Pico-Placa-Predictor/README.md

 ## Running Tests

-To run the 16 tests in this proyect, pleas run the command:
+To run the 16 tests in this proyect, you can run the command:

 ```bash
   npm test